dawsonxiong/SimEstate/README.md

   - Congratulations, you have successfully created a new landmark!

 ## Contact
-For questions, suggestions, or feedback, please email myself at dyxiong@uwaterloo.ca
+For questions, suggestions, or feedback, please email me at dyxiong@uwaterloo.ca